openc/morph-docker-ruby/README.md

     git pull --rebase
     docker build --no-cache -t opencorporates/morph-ruby .

 `morph-docker-python` depends on this docker image, so you should also build that.
-Assuming you are still on `morph1`:

-    cd ~/morph-docker-python
-    docker build --no-cache -t opencorporates/morph-python .
+See the README in that repo.